- Course Registration Guide

 (Grade 11/12; 2 years, 2.0 credits).

-- Prerequisite: Level 6 or above in IM3 and Teacher Recommendation.
+Prerequisite: Level 6 or above in Math 10 and Teacher Recommendation.

 This course is appropriate for students who enjoy developing their mathematics to become fluent in the construction of mathematical arguments and develop strong skills in mathematical thinking.
 This subject is aimed at students who will go on to study subjects with substantial mathematics content such as mathematics itself, engineering, physical sciences, or economics for example.
 This option reflects the emphasis on calculus and on algebraic, graphical and numerical approaches.
 The HL option for this course will have 90 additional hours of content over the two years, and will thus require an intense, fast pace.